 Our lively, entertaining animal characters live and play in a forest and the children will love to find out all about the lives and antics of these charming characters.
-In Level 1 they appear in the Read with me pages.
+They appear in the Read with me, Sing with me, and Say it with me pages.